Our People

 Dr. Davids was the Associate Program Director from 2019-2023, and then became the Program Director in 2023, as Dr. Justin Glass transitioned into an educational faculty position.
 She also served as the HIV & Viral Hepatitis fellowship director from 2016-2024.

-Dr. Davids cares deeply about healthcare as a human right, immigration advocacy, equity and inclusion, planetary and climate health, reproductive justice, gender affirming care, and continuity OB care.
+Dr. Davids cares deeply about healthcare as a human right, immigration advocacy, planetary and climate health, reproductive justice, and continuity OB care.
 She delights in the beauty and power of microbes and will impart her love of syphilis to anyone willing to listen!
 She also loves to help residents find and pursue their passions; to celebrate the joy, privilege, and vitality that comes from a career in family medicine; and to work alongside her incredible colleagues every day.

 Dr. Davids speaks English and Spanish.
 Outside of the office she is happiest on a mountain trail, exploring Idaho’s beautiful outdoor spaces with her dog, Juniper.